frslabs/positivepay-android/README.md

 - `setLicenseKey(String positivePayLicenseKey)`   ***(Required)***

-  Accepts the Cropus SDK licence key as a `String`
+  Accepts the PositivePay SDK licence key as a `String`

 ## Help
 For any queries/feedback , contact us at `support@frslabs.com`